 Contingency Recruiters work on multiple short-term projects at a time and will reallocate their time and effort to other vacancies once yours is filled or they find they can no longer support you.

 Which is right for you?

-If you plan for a small level of recruitment in the next year or two, or if you have a one-off role to fill, it’s likely that the contingency agency model will be most suitable for your business.
+If you plan for a small level of tech recruitment in the next year or two, or if you have a one-off role to fill, it’s likely that the contingency agency model will be most suitable for your business.
 The same goes for if you’re looking for temporary recruitment to cover maternity or for short-term contracts.
-Make sure you take the time to look for an agency who represents the type of candidates you’re looking for or recruit for similar roles for the ones you’re looking for already.
+You don’t need a long-term recruitment partner and are unlikely to need strategic hiring advice, Make sure you take the time to look for an agency who represents the type of candidates you’re looking for or recruit for similar roles for the ones you’re looking for already.

-If you’re looking for more of a strategic partner, who can help you to reach long-term goals or carry out larger scale recruitment projects, then RPO should be your primary consideration.
+If you’re about to scale significantly, then you should be looking for more of a strategic tech recruitment partner, who can help you to reach long-term goals or carry out larger scale recruitment projects.
+In this case, an RPO should be your primary consideration.
 This way, you can have recruitment experts who truly understand your organisation working to help you grow; they’ll know all about your industry and the roles you need to recruit for.
-They can help you build an attractive EVP and a refined employer brand as well as to source talented candidates.
+They can help you build an attractive EVP and a refined employer brand as well as to source talented tech candidates.

 If you’re experiencing fast growth or you’re looking to drive long-term change, then RPO may be a good option for you.
 However, it can be a very significant investment to make.
 Finding a provider that aligns with your values and can make a real impact in your organisation is invaluable to your recruitment strategy.